Arctic Sound Speed: A Desktop Study for Single Beam Echo Sounding

 American Geophysical Union Publications

 Schmidt, Val, "Arctic Sound Speed: A Desktop Study for Single Beam Echo Sounding" (2008).
-Center for Coastal and Ocean Mapping.
+American Geophysical Union (AGU).
 613.

 This document is currently not available here.